Yin / Yang Yoga and Mindfulness Meditation Teacher Training Intensive Level I

 FRIDAY, SEPTEMBER 28 – SUNDAY, OCTOBER 7, 2018

 Yin Yoga is is a static way of being in yoga poses for longer periods in order to better nourish the deeper connective tissues and organs.
 It is a perfect opportunity to soften and cultivate your mental state as well, allowing the energy body to redistribute vitality throughout our system.
 This 10-day non-residential course for yoga teachers and dedicated practitioners is designed to deepen one’s understanding of the experiential, philosophical and practical application of yoga and meditation and is intended for those with at least two years of practice or more.
 It’s recommended that you have attended a prior Teacher Training course if you intend to teach this material, but is not essential for those interested in simply cultivating their own practice.
 This course is a prerequisite for Sarah’s other teacher trainings.
-8 Limbs will host her Level II Training: Mindfulness & Inner Practices in Yin Yoga in March 2019.
-Info and registration will be available by March 1, 2018.

 In this 10-day training we will explore:

 - Yin Yoga — how, why and when to practice this style safely and effectively

 - Organ health and Yoga practice (sequences for the kidneys, liver, etc.)

 - Balancing the Yin style with a Yang practice to support structural strength and stability

 - The primary focus of ujjayi breath in asana: length, depth and direction

 - Sequencing of postures for various levels, from the beginner to the intermediate